Thanus-Kumaar/DSA-Notebook/16-algorithmic-insights/pattern.md

 * **The "Ah-ha" Moment:** The most difficult part is identifying the core insight.
 This comes from careful manual tracing of examples, looking for patterns, and trying to avoid redundant work.
 * **Single Pass:** Many of these algorithms can be implemented in a single `O(N)` pass, often by maintaining a few state variables.
 * **Pointer Manipulation:** Often involves clever use of one or two pointers to traverse the data structure and maintain the necessary state without using extra space.
-* **In-Place Modification:** Many of these problems (e.g., "Next Permutation") require you to modify the input array in-place, which is a common constraint.
+* **In-Place Modification:** Many of these problems require you to modify the input array in-place, which is a common constraint.
 * **Proving Correctness:** The correctness of these algorithms is not always obvious.
 It often requires a deeper understanding of the properties of the problem.
 In an interview, verbalizing why your insight works is more important than a formal proof.